ryry0/Doodles/Ideas.md

 Some ideas that may be interesting to implement

+how can I use programming to exponentially amplify my output?
+What can I automate? elmlectron for desktop apps

+* elm html math
 * doodle viewer -> see a doodle upper bar, pull out drawer.
-* nxn dimensional matrix library
+* ~~nxn dimensional matrix library~~
 * nxn dimensional matrix library in shader form
 * nn on webgl shader
 * tensors